Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiencing flowers dance

-During the onset of my very first ceremony, I suddenly realised that the flowers in the vase of the little altar were subtly and alluringly performing a wavy erotic dance.
-Dancing flowers or moving walls etc are one of the first surprises that everybody encounters with psychedelics, so there is nothing special here.
+During the onset of ayahuasca's effects, in my very first ceremony, I suddenly realised that the flowers in the vase on the small altar were subtly and seductively performing an undulating erotic dance.
+Dancing flowers or moving walls etc. are one of the first surprises that everyone experiences with psychedelics, so there is nothing special here.

 I didn´t know then, that I was just repeating Huxley´s flower experience in "The Doors of Perception": "Shining with their own inner light and all but quivering".

-This immediately burned into me the insight that my life experience until now had been a construct, an illusion of stability, a fabrication upheld by the mind.
+This immediately burned into my mind the realisation that my previous experience of life had been a construct, an illusion of stability, an invention sustained by the mind.

 Such surprising sensory experience can be much more convincing of the fact of change and impermanence (a core Buddhist tenet) than the abstract thought that we are all going to die one day.